Shifts in the Need and Demand for Universal Remotes

 How Ambiq is Contributing

-By utilizing Bluetooth radio frequency (RF) chipsets and specialized embedded microprocessors, Ambiq is helping remote controls behave more intuitively for smoother user experience.
-Learn more about Ambiq MCU and SoC products.
+By utilizing Bluetooth wireless technology chipsets and specialized embedded microprocessors, Ambiq is helping remote controls behave more intuitively for smoother user experience.
+Learn more about Ambiq SoC products.